vchavkov/fork-oneuptime/InfrastructureAgent/README.md

-# OneUptime Infrastructure Agent
+# CBSUptime Infrastructure Agent

-The OneUptime Infrastructure Agent is a lightweight, open-source agent that collects system metrics and sends them to the OneUptime platform.
+The CBSUptime Infrastructure Agent is a lightweight, open-source agent that collects system metrics and sends them to the CBSUptime platform.
 It is designed to be easy to install and use, and to be extensible.

 ### Installation